 Just like many other foods in Pakistan, Tikka also has some history attached to it, It was a common food item for the nomadic herders, they could easily get the meat and then they would cook it on the flames to consume it.
 As the popularity of Tikka increased, different variations appeared.
 Nowadays, Tikka is a popular Pakistani food.

 Big chunks of meat are marinated for some time period.
 The time period depends on the type of meat being served.
 Then, the chunks of meat are held together using a skewer made of steel or iron.
 The meat is then cooked over the open flames of burning coal.
-During the cooking process, oil is applied time after time so that the meat can get a nice golden color and does not get dried up.
+During the cooking process, oil is applied time after time so that the meat can get a nice golden colour and does not get dried up.
 It is served with lime, chutney, and onion.

 6. Sarson Ka Saag